AqueductHub/aqueductcore/docs/plugins.md

 Each manifest starts with a header with general plugin information (`name`, `description`, `authors`).
 This information is used to generate the user interface.
 The `aqueduct_url` mandatory parameter is used to make the plugin aware of the instance of Aqueduct it should interact with.
-In current implementation plugins assumed to run at the same machine as the server application, so this address will be a `http://localhost:8000/` or similar.
+In the current implementation, plugins are assumed to run on the same machine as the server application, so this address will be a `http://localhost:8000/` or similar.

-Optional `params` section allows to define key-value pairs for constants, shared across all plugin function executions.
-Good example for this may be a third party service credentials, or a database connection string, which are shared among all service installation users.
-If your users need to use such services with different credentials, we encourage you you define a separate function parameter for this purpose.
+Optional `params` section allows the defintion key-value pairs for constants shared across all plugin function executions.
+Examples of this may include third-party service credentials, or a database connection string, which are shared among all service installation users.
+If your users need to use such services with different credentials, we encourage you to define a separate function parameter for this purpose.

 The section `functions` defines a list of function a plugin may perform.
 Each item starts with